andre-ye/uni/docs/russ/russ-101/lecture.md

 - Submit written adn comprehension exercise on a separate piece of paper; copy everything, do not write in the activities manual.
 - Write in complete sentences.
 - Russian table: Thursdays 2:00 to 2:50, Padelford

+---

+## Thursday, 9/29: Russian Alphabet and Cursive
 -